Roshk01/Research_summary_AI/README.md

 - Summarize papers using a transformer model
 - Generate audio from summaries using gTTS
 - Dockerized for one-command deployment
+- Test_agents.ipynb includes all the examples for the agents and it's acceptable input format

 ---